The Story of Read for Science

-Each novel features youth becoming empowered because they figure out how to solve problems themselves.
-They use creative problem solving and critical thinking as they acquire and apply STEM knowledge and skills.
+Each novel and program features youth becoming empowered because they figure out how to solve problems themselves.
+They use creative problem solving and critical thinking as they acquire and apply STEM knowledge and skills, together with creative competencies.
 In the process, they become productive, pro-active citizens who know how to use their voices!

 Read for Science Publications

 The Agnes Pflumm science education novels are the flagship novels for Read for Science Publishing.
 They are being implemented nationwide by teachers, homeschooling parents, environmental education programs, and after school programs.
-New PFLUMMSTERS are popping up everywhere, eager to become part of tomorrow’s STEM workforce while they imagine, draw, journal, and perform learning that is informed by their own problem solving.
+New PFLUMMSTERS are popping up everywhere, invited to imagine, draw, journal, and creatively perform STEAM learning that is informed by their own problem solving.
+These works are meant to invoke joy, laughter, empathy, and the understanding that we are all artists and all scientists.

 24 and 23 Make Me was a collaborative effort by high school senior, Julia Sacha, and Dr. Merrie Koester.
 Julia has beautifully illustrated the story of Grace, a teenager with Down's Syndrome, explaining the genetics behind how she came to be so special.
 Science teachers can use this book to explain the process of meiosis in a way that invites questions and promotes celebration of our differences.
 Youth groups and churches can rally around those like Grace when they participate in The SC Special Olympics.
 In Charleston, SC, Julia and Dr. Koester have sponsored "Team Grace" to support the real live Grace and her friends for the local Special Olympics.
 The message?
 Different is special is great!